Self-similar solutions in one-dimensional kinetic models: A probabilistic view: Proofs

-In order to prove Proposition \ref{P:fixpoint} we need to recall few important results on fixed point equations for distributions.
-Assume that $B=(B_1,\dots,B_N)$ is a vector of non-negative random variables.
-Consider the following fixed point equation
+In order to prove Proposition~\ref{Pfixpoint} we need to recall few important results on fixed point equations for distributions.
+Assume that $B=(B_1,\ldots,B_N)$ is a vector of nonnegative random variables.
+Consider the following fixed point equation:

-where, given any probability distribution $\nu$, $T(\nu)$ is the law of $\sum_{i=1}^N B_i Y_i$, where $B$ and $(Y_1,\dots,Y_N)$ are stochastically independent and $(Y_1,\dots,Y_N)$ are stochastically independent and identically distributed random variables with distribution $\nu$.
-Clearly, \eqref{fixedEq2} is equivalent to equation
+where, given any probability distribution $\nu$, $T(\nu)$ is the law of $\sum_{i=1}^N B_i Y_i$, where $B$ and $(Y_1,\ldots,Y_N)$ are stochastically independent, and $(Y_1,\ldots,Y_N)$ are stochastically independent and identically distributed random variables with distribution~$\nu$.
+Clearly, (\ref{fixedEq2}) is equivalent to equation